Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Tangential cone condition

 \subsection{Partial measurement including Cauchy data}

-We now turn to the case of restricted measurements, where observations are limited to $I' = (\epsilon, \pi-\epsilon)$ as described in Section \ref{sec:data}.
-As a simplification, we additionally assume that Cauchy data at the boundary of $I'$ can be measured exactly.
-We follow the analysis for the full Sun, while specifically leveraging the well-posedness and regularity results for the restricted domain established in Section \ref{sec:wellposed-restricted}, Proposition \ref{prop:wellposed-partial}.
+In the last part of the analysis, we consider the restricted measurement scenario where observational latitude range is limited to $I' = (\epsilon, \pi-\epsilon)$ as described in Section \ref{sec:data}.
+For simplification, we additionally assume that Cauchy data at the boundary of $I'$ can be measured exactly.
+We follow the analysis developed for the full observation, but specifically leveraging the well-posedness and regularity results for the restricted domain from Proposition \ref{prop:wellposed-partial} in Section \ref{sec:wellposed-restricted}.

 \begin{theorem}[TCC -- partial measurement] Consider the setting in Proposition \ref{prop:wellposed-partial}, \ref{prop:wellposed-partial-liftedreg}.
 If one imposes the constraint